cole-wilson/koral/README.md

 # koral
-this is still a work in progress, and is nowhere near ready for any sort of use

-please don't try yet!
+this is an ongoing attempt to use Pyodide with the luispedro/jug project to create a distributed computing environment using browsers.

+> [!WARNING]
+> This doesn't really work yet, and only contains some early progress.